NOTE: New users looking for instructions for how to get started recording with ModelTalker should begin at this link.

 Time needed to record

-- Recording all of the standard inventory (3155 sentences) for our best quality unit selection voice will typically take a strong speaker about 12 – 16 hours.
+- Recording all of the standard inventory (3155 sentences), recommended for our best quality voices, will typically take a strong speaker about 12 – 16 hours.
 We suggest this recording process be done over several days, a few hours at a time, and usually at the same time each day.
 People’s voices are usually strongest in the morning.
 If you feel you are getting tired, or if you voice begins to waver or become inconsistent, stop for the day and continue the next day.